Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization

 \subsection{Feature}

 We use log mel spectrogram as input feature following previous work on audio tagging \cite{choi2016automatic, hershey2017cnn, kong2019cross}.
-To begin with, all audio clips are converted to monophonic and resampled to 32 kHz because some audio recordings from YouTube have a sampling rate up to 32 kHz.
-The short time Fourier transform with a Hanning window of 1024 samples with a hop size of 320 samples is used to extract spectrogram which leads to 100 frames in a second.
-We apply 64 mel filter banks on the spectrogram followed by logarithmic operation to obtain log mel spectrogram.
+To begin with, all audio clips are converted to monophonic and resampled to 32 kHz.
+The short time Fourier transform with a Hanning window of 1024 samples and a hop size of 320 samples is used to extract spectrogram which leads to 100 frames in a second.
+We apply 64 mel filter banks on the spectrogram followed by logarithmic operation to calculate log mel spectrogram.
 The number 64 is chosen so that it can be evenly divided by a power of 2 in the down-sampling layers of CNNs.
 The mel filter banks have a lower cut-off frequency of 50 Hz and a higher cut-off frequency of 14 kHz to avoid aliasing caused by resampling.
-The feature extraction is implemented using the \textit{LibROSA} \cite{mcfee2015librosa} package.